-IGF 2021: record-breaking UN Digital Summit in Poland
+IGF 2021: UN Digital Summit in Poland

-The summit was attended by nearly 200 ministers from around the world, parliamentarians and other high-level leaders from the private sector, civil society, the technical community, UN agencies and other international organizations.
+The summit was attended by nearly 200 ministers from around the world, parliamentarians and other high-level leaders.
+From the private sector, civil society, the technical community, UN agencies and other international organizations.

 Discussion panels were held in 32 conference rooms, in which over 2,200 receivers for translation were installed.
 It took four days to assemble all the necessary equipment.
-The summit was attended by 900 people, some of whom took care of the safety of the participants.
+The summit was attended by 900 people.
+Some of whom took care of the safety of the participants.

 A special event, taking place for the first time in the history of IGF, was the IGF Youth Summit.
 It was attended by young people from all over the world.
 They discussed the same challenges that were debated at the main IGF panels, including: